redsuperbat/whaleman/README.md

 Whaleman will then grab the manifest and spin up another instance of itself watching the manifest which was used to create itself with.
 Neat huh? 🐳

+# 🌟 Features to come

+- [] Whaleman should not kill itself when changes are made to it's own manifest
+- [] Whaleman should make sure what is defined in the manifests are running in docker.